Everyone paying a fair share

 We try to make is as easy, convenient and hassle-free as possible to pay your rent.

 Here’s all the ways you can pay:

-- Logging into your self-service portal
+- Logging into My Cairn, your self-service portal

 - setting up a direct debit

 - online (you will need your five-digit payment reference number)

 - At Allpay – either online, through their app, by text message, or calling them on 0330 041 6497

 - calling us on 0800 990 3405 to make a payment over the phone

 - visiting any post office or shop displaying the PayPoint logo (you will need your allpay card to do this)